Kicksecure/security-misc/README.md

 # Enhances miscellaneous security settings

+Note that all the security features seen in this repository may not yet be incorporated into a public Kicksecure/Whonix release.
+Refer to the [forums](https://forums.kicksecure.com/c/news/5) with accompanying dates to see what is actually included in the most recent release.

 ## Kernel hardening

 This section is inspired by the Kernel Self Protection Project (KSPP).
 It